It’s hard to feel empathy for a woman who suffers from hot flashes.

 Cooling Off or Make it Stop!

 There are many other remedies floated about in social media and social circles.
-I read about peppermint spray having a cooling effect that helps with hot flashes.
-I couldn’t find the spray, and settled for a roll-on gel.
-Then I spent several weeks walking around smelling like a stick of gum.
+One rumored remedy, a peppermint spray, is supposed to have a cooling effect that helps with hot flashes.
+There is also a peppermint roll-on gel, if you don’t mind smelling like a stick of gum.

-Like my spray, many remedies fail.
+Many remedies fail, though.
 Dr. Hawthorne suggested keeping your overall core body temperature cool by sipping on a cool drink, relaxing, meditating and breathing deeply and slowly.
 Other lifestyle change options for beating the heat include exercise, stopping smoking, limiting caffeine and alcohol among others.